-Put a griddle pan on a high heat.
-Peel the skin off the avocados, or use a spoon to scoop out the flesh, then cut into quarters.
-Dress with olive oil, salt and pepper, then add to the hot griddle pan for around 4 minutes, turning as you go.
+Halve, destone and peel the avocados (or use a spoon to scoop out the flesh), then cut into quarters.
+Dress with olive oil, sea salt and black pepper, then add to the hot griddle pan for around 4 minutes, turning as you go.

-Scatter the prawns and shrimps in and around the little cups – try and treat all the cups in roughly the same way if you can, then wind and drape over the smoked salmon.
+Scatter the prawns and shrimps in and around the little cups – try and treat all the cups in roughly the same way if you can, then wind and drape over pieces of the smoked salmon.

 Transfer the hot avocado to the board, clank it up and divide it between the cups.
 Roughly dice the toasts into 1cm pieces, then sprinkle over the board.

 Add the passata, mayo, Worcestershire sauce, Tabasco, celery salt, juice from 1 lemon and the horseradish to a blender along with a splash of whisky, brandy or vodka.

 Add a pinch of salt and pepper, followed by a lug of extra virgin olive oil, then whiz together.
 Have a taste, and adjust the seasoning, if needed.

 Pour the dressing in and around the cups and finish with a wodge of dill and some classic old-school cress ripped over.

 Remove the yellow celery leaves from the centre of the celery heart (saving the sticks for another day), slice up the root, then cut off the upper yellow celery leaves and sprinkle these all over too.